 Eat for Life

 Discover the benefits of this innovative approach to weight management.
 This ten week program uses mind-body practices (meditations and yoga), the principles of mindful and intuitive eating, skills training, and group support to guide you in making lifestyle changes that will help you create a healthier relationship to your food, mind, and body.
 If you have a history of chronic dieting, have rigid “healthy” rules about eating, or find yourself eating when you’re stressed, bored, or unhappy, this may be the program for you.

-- Cost: $50 for faculty, staff and family members ($25 refunded with full participation); $180 for community members.
-Faculty and staff can attend with partner/spouse for one fee.
+- Cost: $50 for faculty, staff and family members ($25 rebate with full participation); $180 for community members.
+Faculty and staff can attend with spouse/partner for one fee.
+Watch informational videos.